iamitshri/number-to-roman-numeral/README.md

     - Valiadation for Integer to Roman
       - Test Data: [Excel file is created with number in range [1-3999] to roman representation](src/main/resources/RomanNumeralTestData.xlsx)
       - Integer to Roman integer implementations is validated by reading this file and comparing actual vs expected
-  - Controller is independently unit tested by mocking service class
+  - Controller is independently unit tested by mocking service class.
+(Mockito is used to mock service class)
 - Integration Test
   - Application Context initialization is checked
-  - For controller testing, Mockito is used to mock service class, to test controller independently

 ### Extension 1 <a name="extension-1"></a>